jengalas/bwaf-bbw/_emerging-firms/2024-emerging-firms.md

       link_url: ''
       link_text: ''
   - template: text-block
-    text_block: >-
+    text_block: >+
-      The program will be held in person on October 25 and November 8 at BWAF's offices.
+      The program will be held in person on January 24 & 31, 2025 at BWAF's offices.
 Participating firms will hear from leaders and founding principals of exciting firms including: Marta Sanders of Architecture Outfit, Miriam Peterson of Peterson Rich Office, and Dungjai Pungauthaikan of Once–Future Office.
-Additionally, you will have the opportunity to gain key advice from experts during Legal and Media FAQ sessions with Anazette Ray of Zetlin & De Chiara LLP and Kirsten Sibilia of Dattner Architects.
+Additionally, you will have the opportunity to gain key advice from experts during Legal and Media FAQ sessions with Anazette Ray of Zetlin & De Chiara LLP and Tami Hausman of Hausman LLC.

-      The application deadline is Friday, October 18.
-Total program cost $500.
-      Contact info@bwaf.org for any questions.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: